-The international program of research into the causes of variation in year-class strength of demersal fishes was initiated by the International Commission for the Northwest Atlantic Fisheries (ICNAF) in the mid-1970's.
-The area selected for an intensive study was Flemish Cap (centered at 47° N, 45° W), a plateau to the east of the Grand Bank and separated from it by the deep (>1,000 m) Flemish Pass.
-This isolated bank has supported major fisheries for Atlantic cod (Gadus morhua) and Atlantic redfishes (Sebastes sp.), hereinafter called cod and redfish.
-Other demersal fish are not abundant.
-Capelin (Mallotus villosus) and sand lance (Ammodytes dubius), the two dominant planktivorous fish on the adjacent Grand Bank, are rare visitors.
+A cooperative international program of research into the causes of variation in year-class strength of demersal fish was initiated by ICNAF in the mid-1970's.
+The area selected for an intensive study was Flemish Cap ($47^{\circ}N$; $45^{\circ}W$), a plateau east of the northern Grand Bank and separated from it by the deep (>1000 m) Flemish Pass.
+This isolated bank has supported major fisheries for only two species: cod (Gadus morhua) and redfish (Sebastes spp.).
+Other groundfish are not abundant.
+Capelin (Mallotus villosus) and sand Tance (Ammodytes dubius), the two dominant planktivorous fish on the adjacent Grand Bank, are rare visitors.

-The purpose of this paper is to review the history of the Flemish Cap project and the scientific progress that has been reported since the thorough review of the biology of Flemish Cap cod and redfish by Templeman (1976) and the reviews of the physical oceanography of Flemish Cap by Templeman (1976) and Hayes et al. (MS 1977).
-Most of the available analyses are in the form of mimeographed research documents of ICNAF and its successor the Northwest Atlantic Fisheries Organization (NAFO).
+The purpose of this paper is to review the history of the Flemish Cap Project and the scientific progress reported since the thorough review of the biology of Flemish Cap cod and redfish by Templeman (1976) and the reviews of the physical oceanography of Flemish Cap by Templeman (1976) and Hayes, et al. (MS 1977).

+II.
 Overview of the Flemish Cap Project

-Proposal for a research project
+Proposal for a Flemish Cap Project

-In 1974, the Environmental Subcommittee of ICNAF reviewed a proposal for an expanded program of coordinated environmental research on both physical and biological processes which control organic production on the continental shelf.
+In 1974 the Environmental Subcommittee of ICNAF reviewed a proposal for an expanded program of coordinated environmental research on both physical and biological processes controlling organic production on the continental shelf.
 The program would include "intensive short-term studies in selected key areas to determine the smaller-scale (within season) dynamics of processes controlling fish production" (ICNAF, 1974).
-An environmental working group was established to prepare "a proposal aimed at determining the factors involved in the production of good and poor year-classes in some of the main fisheries of the ICNAF area".
-The working group met in September 1974 and agreed on a two-pronged approach: a "correlation approach in which emphasis is placed on predictability without necessarily understanding the causal mechanisms involved", and a "causal mechanism approach which leads to a real predictability and which attempts to understand the real processes and mechanisms included in fish production" (ICNAF, MS 1975).
-The working group also agreed that the study should be limited to an important stock or substock of a pelagic species and a groundfish species and recommended that research be focused on Atlantic herring (Clupea harengus) in the Georges Bank-Gulf of Maine area and on cod and redfish in the Flemish Cap area.
-Flemish Cap was chosen for the groundfish study for the following reasons (ICNAF, MS 1975): (a) fluctuations in year-class strength of both cod and redfish were regularly observed in this area; (b) the stock of cod is discrete and has been confirmed as separate from those of the Grand Bank; (c) the circulation patterns are likely to be quite amenable to study; (d) the area is reasonably restricted in size; and (e) the area is one which, because of its major oceanographic features, has been of interest to physical oceanographers for many years, and there exists a useful historical data-base of fish production and physical environmental data.
+An Environmental Working Group was established to prepare "a proposal aimed at determining the factors involved in the production of good and poor year-classes in some of the main fisheries of the ICNAF area".

+The Environmental Working Group met later in 1974 and agreed on a two pronged approach: a "correlation approach in which emphasis is placed on predictability without necessarily understanding the causal mechanisms involved", and a "causal mechanism approach which leads to a real predictability and which attempts to understand the real processes and mechanisms included in fish production" (ICNAF, MS 1975a).
+The Working Group also agreed that the study should be limited to an important stock or substock of a pelagic species and a groundfish species, and recommended herring in the Georges Bank - Gulf of Maine area and cod (and redfish) on Flemish Cap.
+Flemish Cap was chosen for the groundfish study for the following reasons (ICNAF, MS 1975a):

+- 1) Fluctuations in year class strength of both cod and redfish were regularly observed in this area. - The stocks of cod are discrete and confirmed as separate from those of the Grand Bank. - 3) The circulation patterns are likely quite amenable to study. - 4) The area is reasonably restricted in size. - 5) The area is one which because of its major oceanographic features has been of interest to physical oceanographers for many years and there exists a useful historical data base of fish production and physical environmental data.

+SPECIAL SESSION ON RECRUITMENT